 STEP TWO: Photo shoot

 I have mentioned before that most of my projects usually start with a photo shoot.
 You can see this Darth Vader photo shoot and how I edited my pictures to get a smooth black background here.
+I’ve got a lot of other projects that started with photoshoots here.

 STEP THREE: Birthday Photos

+This might be my favorite idea of all my star student poster ideas.
 Select your birthday photos.
 I suppose they don’t have to be birthday photos, but I have a photo of my son blowing out a candle at each birthday.
 I use one square picture for each year and I use one picture from his birth for the zero number.
 Each of these photos get a number sticker in the corner and then they are fanned out at the top of the poster.

 STEP FOUR: Family Photos